Modeling Asteroseismic Yields for the Roman Galactic Bulge Time-Domain Survey: Acknowledgments

 \section{Acknowledgments}

 This work was supported by NASA award 80NSSC24K0091.
 This work was partially supported by funding from the Department of Astronomy of the Ohio State University.
+This paper includes data collected by the Kepler mission and obtained from the MAST data archive at the Space Telescope Science Institute (STScI).
 We thank Matthew Penny and Jennifer Johnson for their contributions and advisement throughout the duration of the work.
 We thank Tom Barclay, Joshua Schlieder, and the Roman Team for their insight on the project.
 We acknowledge support from the Australian Research Council for D.S.
 (DP190100666) and T.R.B.
 (FL220100117).
+B.S.G. was supported by the Thomas Jefferson Chair for Discovery and Space Exploration Endowment.